Dan Ketchum: International competition

+Coaching

 He assumed the role of head coach of the swim team at Loveland High School starting in the 2009-10 high school swim season.
 During his first season as head coach he led the Tigers to their best results in history at the 2010 OHHSA Swimming and Diving Championship Meet where his boys finished seventh overall and the girls finished 14th overall.
+He was replaced as Loveland High School swim coach in December 2011 by Emily Courtney.

+Ketchum worked as an engineer for General Electric while living in Loveland, Ohio.